loxilb-io/loxilbdocs/docs/loxilbebpf.md

 ]
 ```

+As our development progresses, we will keep updating details about these map's internals

 ## loxilb eBPF pipeline at a glance

 The following figure shows a very high-level diagram of packet flow through loxilb  eBPF pipeline :

 ![base](photos/pipe.png)

+We use eBPF tail calls to jump from one section to another majorly due to the fact that there is clear separation for CT (conntrack) functionality and packet-forwarding logic.
+At the same time, kernel's built in eBPF-verifier imposes a maximum code size limit for a single program.